hanspoo/zstarter/README.md

 Tech Stack: react, express, typescript, nx, prisma, zitadel, tailwind, daisyui, resend and postgresql.

-This is a multi tenancy project, each organization with its independant space
+This is a multi tenancy project, each organization with its independant space.
 Uses zitadel as the IDP: identity provider.

 Each organization is created in zitadel and in the app's database.